 What We Do

 The Leadership Institute addresses front-page topics on the ADL agenda.
 Top experts are brought in for in-depth discussions with participants.
-The group meets monthly and the program is highlighted by attendance at the Shana Amy Glass National Leadership Conference in Washington D.C.
+The group meets monthly and the program is highlighted by attendance at the Shana Amy Glass National Leadership Summit in Washington D.C.
 Leadership Institute participants engage in high-level briefings with top government officials and decision-makers.
 The participants also take part in advocacy on Capitol Hill with elected officials.

 Know an amazing young leader?
 Nominate them to be in our next class!